 All foreigners must have a work permit to work her and you need to have a job before you can apply for a work permit.
 There are lots of different options depending on your skills and personal situation.
 You can check your eligibility for an Employment Pass or S-Pass using the handy online tool.
 This blog post has lots of useful information about how to find a job in Singapore.

-Interested in moving abroad but don't know where to begin?
+Interested in moving abroad but don't know where?

 I hear the laws are very strict?